 |All rights reserved.

-Then quit.
-There's no use being a damn
+quit.
+There's no use being a damn fool about

 |ALL THINGS PITTSBURGH

-Unemployed Council seized a Duquesne Light truck, which was about to shut off the power to their apartment building.
+Council seized a Duquesne Light truck, which was about to shut off the power to their apartment building.
+Hundreds of Rankin

-and CCC Provided millions of temporary jobs.
-In 1935 the Social Security Act established old age pensions,
+Provided millions of temporary jobs.
+In 1935 the Social Security Act established old age pensions, unemployment compensation

 |1930's in Pittsburgh

-patronage in Pittsburgh after Roosevelt's landslide in 1932 and the election of a Democratic mayor in 1933.
-Guffey and
+in Pittsburgh after Roosevelt's landslide in 1932 and the election of a Democratic mayor in 1933.
+Guffey and Lawrence used the

 |ABOUT THESE PHOTOS: